-Accelerate to the desired speed.
+Depress the accelerator pedal to accelerate to the desired speed.

 Press the SET/COAST button and release it immediately.

 Accelerate if you want to speed up temporarily when the cruise control is on.
-Greater speed will not interfere with it or change the set speed.
+Greater speed will not interfere with or change the set speed.
 Take your foot off the accelerator to return to the set speed.